Editor's note: The following exposé was originally published in French by Afrostream founder, Tonjé Bakang.

 The American Dream: Welcome to the Silicon Valley

-Our salvation will come from the United States, precisely from Silicon Valley to Y Combinator .
+Our salvation would come from the United States, precisely from Silicon Valley to Y Combinator.

-In June 2015, we are fortunate to be selected by the most prestigious startup accelerator in the world.
-This selection allows us to receive funding of $ 120,000 and support for the development of our company for four months in San Francisco.
-At the end of this program, we would present our progress and ambitions to more than 400 investors on a day of Demo Dayto try to raise the necessary funds to launch our service.
+In June 2015, we were fortunate to be selected by the most prestigious startup accelerator in the world.
+This selection allowed us to receive $120,000 in funding and support for the development of our company for four months in San Francisco.
+At the end of this program, we presented our progress and ambitions to more than 400 investors, during a presentation day called Demo Day, to try to raise the necessary funds to launch our service.

-The $ 120,000 investment from Y Combinator was a huge amount for me, even though that amount still did not allow me to launch my streaming service.
+The $120,000 investment from Y Combinator was a huge amount for me, even though it was not enough to launch my streaming service.

 Get your calculators out